Miss M Kowalski – SENDCO & Ms J Turrell – Assistant Headteacher (Inclusion)

 Our SEND provision is on a continuum where pupils access different levels of support dependent on their current level of need.

-Full formal curriculum: Within this provision, pupils access mainstream provision with support provided in class by TAs where appropriate.
+Some pupils access mainstream provision with additional guidance and advice about reasonable adjustments teachers can make to support learning.
+In addition some pupils might receive support provided in class by TAs where appropriate.

-Partially supported curriculum: Within this provision, pupils access the majority of mainstream lessons but have additional access to some or all of the following: sensory support, literacy and numeracy support, support programmes for developing their communication, emotional well-being and independence through some small group work.
-This access may be through additional sessions either before school or after school with TAs or during some curriculum time.
+Other pupils access the majority of mainstream lessons but have additional access to some or all of the following: sensory support, literacy and numeracy support, support programmes for developing their communication and interaction, emotional well-being and independence.
+These sessions will usually be delivered through small group work.
+They might also include access to additional sessions either before school or after school with TAs or during some curriculum time.

-Supplementary curriculum: Pupils follow a curriculum for a longer period of time which is based within the additional needs provision.
+For a smaller number of pupils they might follow a curriculum for a longer period of time which is based within the additional needs provision.
 They undertake programmes which are tailored specifically to them.
 This could mean 1-1 or very small group work for a significant proportion of their time.
-Their access to the mainstream is graduated and built up slowly.
+Their access to mainstream provision is graduated and built up slowly at the right pace for the individual pupil.

 The SEND Team offers: